DormSoup/dormsoup-daemon/README.md

 ## DormSoup Daemon

-The DormSoup Daemon is responsible for parsing received emails into events and tags.
+The DormSoup Daemon is responsible for parsing received emails into events and tags (the frontend is in [another repo](https://github.com/DormSoup/dormsoup)).
 It receives emails from an Athena mailscript located at `/afs/sipb.mit.edu/project/dormdigest/mail_scripts`.

 To test, send emails to `dormdigest@scripts.mit.edu`.